sabbir2609/edge_course/README.md

-# edge_course
+# Edge Course

-EDGE training program
+This is a repository for the EDGE course at Khulna University of Engineering & Technology (KUET).